 - Ketoconazole shampoo

-Occasionally, untreated scalp ringworm seems to heal on its own when a child reaches puberty.
+Occasionally, untreated scalp ringworm seems to resolve spontaneously when a child enters puberty.

 Bolognia, Jean L., ed.
 Dermatology, pp.1174-1185.
 New York: Mosby, 2003.